RESULTS:

 (Team Leader: William Rooney, PhD, OHSU Advanced Imaging Research Center (AIRC)

 The research team utilized a grant from the Laura Fund to acquire a specialized coil for the 7 Tesla magnet at AIRC.
-This particular coil enabled the team to quantify the ATP production by mitochondria within the brain.
-The findings demonstrated that individuals with MS exhibit abnormal and reduced ATP production compared to health controls.
-The application of this MRI technique now empowers the team to assess whether drugs designed to safeguard mitochondria can elevate ATP levels in the brains of individuals with MS.
+This coil enabled the team to quantify the ATP production by mitochondria within the brain.
+The findings demonstrated that individuals with MS exhibit abnormal and reduced ATP production compared to healthy controls.
+This developed enabled a team at OHSU and the Portland VA Medical Center to obtain a grant from the VA to assess whether small vessel disease contributed to ATP reduction in the brains of individuals with MS.

 Antioxidant therapy to reduce brain injury in MS